mfuu/sortable-dnd/docs/guide/options.md

 | ------------ | ----------- |
 | `'x' \| 'y'` | `''`        |

-Axis on which dragging will be locked
+Axis on which dragging will be locked.

 ## `sortable`